Peter Bogdanovich: Crew

 Cinematographer László Kovács worked with Bogdanovich on several of his films, those of which are Targets, the documentary Directed by John Ford, What's Up, Doc?, Paper Moon, At Long Last Love, Nickelodeon and Mask.
 Robby Müller however, shot only two films for Bogdanovich, Saint Jack and They All Laughed back-to-back.
 Editors who have collaborated with Bogdanovich include Verna Fields (What's Up, Doc?, Paper Moon and Daisy Miller), William C. Carruth (Nickelodeon, Saint Jack and They All Laughed) and Richard Fields (Illegally Yours and Texasville).
-Polly Platt, Bogdanovich's former wife, served as production designer on The Last Picture Show, What's Up, Doc? and Paper Moon.
+Polly Platt, Bogdanovich's former wife, served as production designer and also as costume designer (uncredited) on Targets, The Last Picture Show, What's Up, Doc? and Paper Moon.
+Filmmaker Frank Marshall operated in several crew positions throughout Bogdanovich's filmography, such as location manager on The Last Picture Show and What's Up, Doc?, associate producer on Paper Moon and Daisy Miller, and producer on At Long Last Love, Nickelodeon, and Noises Off (also serving as second unit director on the last project).